 That’s why we decided that meeting locals, local travel and living like locals would be such an integral part of Grantourismo and how we would try to travel from that point on.
 Another reason was because it was the local people with expertise and specialised knowledge who always gave us the best tips for great local markets, shops, restaurants, and bars, whether it was a chef sharing eating tips or a musician recommending live venues.

 And that’s why we made it our mission to introduce those locals to you and share their insider secrets and personal tips as to what you should do in their hometown through specialist guides to eating, drinking, shopping, and so on, and our Local Knowledge series.
 It’s also why I started offering my own insider experiences of Siem Reap last year.

 When we began to encourage our readers to interact more with locals when they travelled, we initially envisaged old-fashioned ways like saying hello to someone in an elevator or at a bar.
-In a post we wrote in August 2010 in which we reflected upon the people we’d met on our grand tour, we suggested other ideas, such as using social media, enrolling in a language class, doing a course, and developing habits like going to the same stall at a local market everyday.
+In a post we wrote on meeting locals in August 2010 in which we reflected upon the people we’d so far met on our grand tour, we made suggestions for meeting people, such as using social media, enrolling in a language class, doing a course, and developing habits like going to the same stall at a local market everyday.